Pscale 360 - Help File

 Having reviewed "The Calculating Technician" recently, we are somewhat undecided pending further testing.
 Actually, we currently believe that either autoscale method will likely produce an improved string scale over the original.

 This feature is very important to us!
 We should not pay for software that requires an internet connection to do our work.
-Pscale 360 on Desktops (on any Operating System), or Tablets running Android should not present any problems once saving the necessary files to the computer or device is determined.
+Pscale 360 on Desktops (on any Operating System), or Tablets running Android should not present any problems once the methods for saving the necessary files to the computer or device is determined.

 However, Apple Tablet (and phone) devices are very restrictive with regard to saving files from outside sources to the respective device being used.
 Therefore, we are very pleased that an inexpensive app named Offline Pages will allow you to run Pscale 360 on your Ipad tablet or phone without a signal/connection.
 The Standard version is $4.99 and the Pro version is $9.99 but the standard version should work just fine and you can upgrade to Pro if necessary..